 ABLE AccountsThird-Party SNT

-EligibilityOnly persons disabled before age 26Any person with a disability
+Eligibility:Only persons disabled before age 26Any person with a disability

 How many can a person have?OneUnlimited

-(Beneficiaries must use a first-party SNT)
+Who can fund?Anyone including account owner/beneficiaryAnyone except beneficiary (Beneficiaries must use a first-party SNT)

-Caps$100,000 limit for SSI recipientsNone
+Caps:$100,000 limitation for SSI recipientsNone

-Income tax implicationsNo income taxAmount of income tax due is dependent on whether trust is a grantor trust or a non-grantor trust
+Income tax implications:No income taxIncome tax due: Taxpayer is dependent on whether trust is a Grantor trust or a Non-Grantor trust

-Eligible distributionsQualified disability expensesNo limitations except that certain distributions will reduce or eliminate SSI eligibility
+Eligible distributions:Qualified disability expensesNo limitations except that certain distributions will reduce or eliminate SSI eligibility

 Choosing a Guardian/Care Giver

 Choosing the right person who is willing to act as guardian with the responsibilities of caring for a child if a parent becomes disabled or dies can be overwhelming.
-This challenge is often compounded when the child has special needs and will require care well beyond their 18th birthday.
+This challenge is often compounded when the child has special needs and will required care well beyond their 18th birthday.

 Choosing a Successor Trustee